tposejank/hxcord/README.md

 We welcome contributions!
 Please see our CONTRIBUTING.md for guidelines on how to contribute to this project.

 ## License
-This project is licensed under the GNU v3.0 License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE for details.

 Inspired by the discord.py project.
 Special thanks to all contributors!